FlorianSLZ/IntuneDeviceInventory/readme.md

 - User.Read.All

 ### Creating a Azure AD Applications
-For creating an new App or secret you can use **New-IDIApp**.
-The only thing you have to do after the creation process is to give a admin consent for the permissions.
+For creating a new App or secret you can use **New-IDIApp**.
+The only thing you have to do after the creation process is to give admin consent for the permissions.
-*The consent is only needed when creating a new app, not when addin a clientsecret*
+*The consent is only needed when creating a new app, not when adding a client secret*
 ```PowerShell
 # Creates a new App and shows connection details
 # login required